 to the distinguished ranks provide a glimpse of the broad service contributions

-for this honor and I commend the Board of Trustees for recognizing their talent
+and I commend the Board of Trustees for recognizing their talent and service by

 to the rank of Distinguished Professor is conferred upon individuals who have